 The first is to optimize for a high class score, which will be the majority of instances during your career as a student.

-Teachers will hate me for saying this, but at Med School Insiders we’re about keeping it real and cutting through the noise.
+Teachers will hate me for saying this, but it needs to be said.
 If your priority is to perform well on the test, then it’s important you first understand what exactly you will be tested on to better guide your study strategy.

 Most teachers hate the question, “Will this be on the test?”
 But asking these sorts of questions in lecture or discussion will help you determine what is high or low yield and how to design your studying appropriately.

-I also recommend that you speak with other students who have already taken the course.
-Speak to a wide range, including those that did well and those that didn’t perform so hot.
-Learn what worked and what didn’t.
-Ask what the test type was like — multiple-choice, short answer, essay-based.
 What sort of questions were asked?
 Did the professor tend to emphasize certain parts of the course over others?
 Were questions tricky or straightforward?
 And most importantly, do they have copies of previous tests for you to reference?
-This will be most useful in determining what your upcoming tests will be like.
+This will be useful in determining what your upcoming tests will be like.

 Optimize for High Standardized Test Score

-Students too commonly wait too late to begin doing practice tests.
-They think they first need to learn the material with content review, and that if they jumped to practice questions, it would be a waste.
-Understand that question banks aren’t just for practice and assessing your weaknesses, but also for active learning.
+Students commonly wait too late to begin doing practice tests.
+They think they first need to learn the material with content review, and if they jumped to practice questions, it would be a waste.
+However, it’s vital to understand that question banks aren’t just for practice and assessing your weaknesses—they’re also useful for active learning.
 The key to rapid performance improvement is to properly use question banks, which means reviewing all questions, even the ones you got correct.

 Optimize for a Pass/Fail Environment